thanhtt97dev/DigitalFUHub-frontend/README.md

      ├── defaultApi.js

  ```
-- defaultApi.js it help to config app method (GET, PUT, POST, DELETE) with auth or unauth
+- defaultApi.js it help to config api method (GET, PUT, POST, DELETE) with auth or unauth
 - And other folder like user, role, refreshtoken, it corresponding with your controller api in back-end
 - If you have other controller api like "customer".
-So that you can create new folder with name "customer" and define all api with this controller
+So that you can create new folder with name "customer" and define all api in this controller

-#### 2.2: Routes folder :This is folder is folder to config for routing page in react app
+#### 2.2: Routes folder :This folder to config routing pages in react app
 ```diff
 routes
      ├── Auth.js